beyondcode/docs.beyondco.de/resources/docs/1.0/basic-usage/ssl.md

 You can now talk HTTPS to `socket.yourapp.tld`.
 You would configure your `config/broadcasting.php` like the example above, treating your socket server as an `https` endpoint.

 Note that you might need to increase the amount of `worker_connections` in Nginx.
-Your websocket connections will now be sent to Nginx, which in turn will send those along to the websocket server.
+Your WebSocket connections will now be sent to Nginx, which in turn will send those along to the websocket server.

 By default, that will have a sane limit of 1024 connections.
-If you are expecting more concurrent connections to your websockets, you can increase this in your global `nginx.conf`.
+If you are expecting more concurrent connections to your WebSockets, you can increase this in your global `nginx.conf`.

 ```
 events {